webiny/docs.webiny.com/docs/guides/headless-react-native-tutorial.md

 Now that we have covered the packages used and the folder structure of our React Native app, let's jump to the code. <br/>

-We'll first create the structure of the app i.e boilerplate code and then move on to more interesting part that is fetching the announcement from our Content Delivery GraphQL API and rendering them in the UI.
+We'll first create the app structure, i.e., boilerplate code, and then move on to a more exciting part that is fetching the **announcement** from our Content Delivery GraphQL API and rendering them in the UI.

-First let's see what's inside the `src/App.js` because it contains the whole app.
+First, let's see what's inside the `src/App.js` because it contains the whole app.

 The following snippet shows the code located in the [`src/App.js`](https://github.com/webiny/webiny-examples/blob/master/headlesscms-react-native/src/App.js) file: